 For students, one of the best ways of finding an internship is through your school.
 Multiple colleges and universities have an internship program or even a career fair for students seeking employment.
 As a student at these universities, you may have a higher chance of being chosen for these internships as opposed to finding one unrelated to the school.

 However, there are other methods of finding internships that don’t involve going through your school.
 Multiple websites have internship programs available or list them where you can search for them around your area.
 Some of the most popular websites for finding an internship include the following:

 Google searches also list various internships in your area.
+Google apprenticeships and internships are also listed on their website.
 The key to finding an internship that works for you is searching, making sure you have a great resume, and making sure that you tell the company you’d wish to work for how you can be a valuable asset to the team.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.